norcams/docs-enduser/docs/security-group-sanity.rst

 Each security group rule is checked every day.
 This check is automatic and looks for simple mistakes by the user:

-* Wrong IP and subnet mask combination
+* Wrong IP address and subnet mask combination
 * The rule opens too many ports to too many IP addresses

 If the check finds a discrepancy, an email is sent to the project